Fight leads to gunfire on Texas college campus

 “I didn’t think something like this could happen.
 You don’t think about it happening to you,” he said.

 Several school districts in Texas have either implemented or are considering a plan to allow faculty to carry guns on campus.
 While guns are not allowed on college campuses, the Texas Legislature this year might debate a bill that would allow them.
+However, since this incident, there have been calls to tighten gun legislation.
+Mayor Sylvester Turner and 213 Other U.S. Mayors have asked the Senate to strengthen background checks on potential firearms buyers (read more) in the hopes this will help reduce the number of shootings across the country.
+Others argue that this measure is an over-reaction to an isolated event.

 Richard Carpenter, chancellor of the Lone Star College System, said the campus is a gun-free zone that “has been safe for 40 years.”